Schedule your first service today and get 50% off!

 What’s Inside Wasp Sprays: Ingredients, How They Work, and Limitations

-Understanding how sprays actually work can help set realistic expectations.
-Most wasp sprays use synthetic pyrethroids—compounds that disrupt the wasp’s nervous system.
+Understanding how does wasp spray work in real-world conditions can help set realistic expectations.
+Most wasp sprays use synthetic pyrethroids—so if you’re asking will permethrin kill wasps, the answer is yes, since it’s one of the compounds that disrupt the wasp’s nervous system.
 Curious about what does wasp spray do to wasps?
 These sprays act quickly, often killing on contact by targeting the wasp’s nervous system.

 Some sprays are made for direct application only, and while you might wonder will wasp spray kill flies, it’s not designed for general insect use.
 Others include a residual component, forming an invisible barrier around the nest entrance or common flight paths.
 But several factors can limit how long a spray lasts and how well it works: